 How is Breast Cancer Diagnosed?

 While some women find a lump in their breast, the most common way to detect breast cancer is through a mammogram.
-If an abnormal area is found during a routine mammogram, a diagnostic mammogram will focus on the area of concern along with some other tests that will determine if cancer is present.
+If an abnormal area is found, a diagnostic mammogram will focus on the area of concern along with some other tests that will determine if cancer is present.

 RMBS_Logo_Breast_Specialist-wht